Smøla (island): History

-Scientists of the Institute of Geodesy and Geoinformationtechnique of the Technical University of Berlin were testing the antique maps of Ptolemy and recognized a pattern of calculation mistakes that occurred when one tried to convert the old coordinates from Ptolemy into modern cartographical maps.
+Scientists of the Institute of Geodesy and Geoinformationtechnique of Technische Universität Berlin were testing the antique maps of Ptolemy and recognized a pattern of calculation mistakes that occurred when one tried to convert the old coordinates from Ptolemy into modern cartographical maps.
 The scientists believe that, when one compensates for these mistakes, the mythological location Thule corresponds to the island of Smøla.

 The island has been governed by a variety of municipalities over the years.
-At one point it was divided over 3 different municipalities: Brattvær, Hopen, and Edøy.
+At one point it was divided over 3 different municipalities: Brattvær Municipality, Hopen Municipality, and Edøy Municipality.
 Today, there are 3 churches on the island (Brattvær Church, Hopen Church, and Edøy Church), each was the main church for those respective municipalities.
 Since 1960, the whole island has been part of the same municipality.
 The largest population centres on the island are the villages of Hopen (in the north) and Råket-Dyrnes (in the northwest).